Linaro/lava/doc/v2/integrate-uefi.rst

 =======

-Serial and power control were available over the network due to the onboard BMC.
+Serial and power control were available over the network due to the onboard :term:`BMC`.
 This made integration much simpler, in theory.

 Cons
 ----